asw-afk/logo-gen/README.md

    After following these instructions follow the prompts and you will have a simple logo for your prefereed company.

   Click [here](https://www.youtube.com/watch?v=QJWNDun45Dc) for an example of the generator.
+  If this link is unavailable there is another located within the library folder under "more..."

   ## Test
   This file includes a test for the shape classes to make sure they run properly.